 - Dissemination of information and student counselling

-Recorded expenses of the University Student Counselling and Career Centre and student orientations.
+Recorded expenses of the University [Student Counselling Centre]1 and student orientations.

 - The organisation of teaching and examinations